EliasRodkey/loggers_pkg/README.md

 Import Logger class:
 from loggers import Logger

-Set the overall run name at the top level of your program:
+Set the overall run name at the top level of your program.
-Logger.set_run_name(run_name)
+Use this as the very first import to exforce across instances Logger.set_run_name(run_name)

 Create Logger instane:
 logger = Logger(logger_name)